10 Alternative Financing Solutions Instead of a Business Loan

 • Traditional financing: These options often involve extensive paperwork, collateral, credit checks, and a lengthy approval process.
 It may take weeks or even months to receive the funding.

-• Alternative lending: When you opt for an alternative lender, you may get a more flexible and faster approval process with less stringent criteria, reduced paperwork demands, and often no collateral required.
-For example, the application process with Backd takes a few minutes, and approval is possible within just 24 hours — no personal guarantees or collateral required.
+• Alternative lending: When you opt for an alternative financing package, you may get a more flexible and faster approval process from your lender with less stringent criteria, reduced paperwork demands, and no collateral required.
+For example, the application process with Backd takes a few minutes, and approval is possible within just 24 hours — no personal guarantees or collateral needed.

 Eligibility Requirements and Flexibility